10 Films and TV Shows Like Squid Game on Netflix

 The English show became an instant sensation when it was first released due to its offbeat and unconventional anthology setup.
 The plot of every episode itself was so interesting that its execution became ancillary to the experience.
 ‘Black Mirror’ realized every commoners’ worst nightmares in modern, technologically advanced living.
 Its futuristic use as a deterrent against us represents a fine satire on how reliant we are becoming on it.
 The pervasiveness with which it has changed our lifestyles has seen it become indispensable.

-Just like the ‘Squid Game’, there are several episodes in the first two seasons that are set around games/video games that participants dread playing but do not seem to have free will to run past them.
+Just like the ‘Squid Game’, there are several episodes in the first two seasons, set around games/video games that participants dread playing but do not seem to have free will to run past them.
 Black Mirror’s socially critical fabric also merges a polemic commentary on traits from contemporary culture with the storytelling.
 If you did like ‘Squid Game’, have a go at how the British see the changing world around them.

 8. The Hunger Games

 The Hunger Games has a direct correlation to ‘Squid Game’, both in conception and messages beyond plot and story structure.
-Starring Jennifer Lawrence in a career-changing role, the first installment revolves around Katniss Everdeen, who takes her younger sister’s place in the annual “Hunger Games”, a televised death show that features random boys and girls chosen by a tyrannic authority that only has one winner: the last man standing.
+Starring Jennifer Lawrence in a career-changing role, the first instalment revolves around Katniss Everdeen, who takes her younger sister’s place in the annual “Hunger Games”, a televised death show that features random boys and girls chosen by a tyrannic authority that only has one winner: the last man standing.

-Exactly like ‘Squid Game’, the participants are made to play games to advance to the next level, each of which sees some of them die.
+Exactly like ‘Squid Game’, the participants play games to advance to the next level, each of which sees some of them die.
 Hunger Games has a rich vein of themes explored over the course of the trilogy.
 Right from class divide, to feminist undertones of bravery and gender divide.
 Because of how important politics is to the plot, the film despises authoritative forms of government.
 It lays emphasis and professes an affinity for a libertarian society where the value of human beings is not determinative or measurable.
 The consumerism and reality television representation is similar to how ‘Squid Game’ shows how the boredom of the rich and able turned into a violent game of survival for the poor.

 7. Alice in Borderland